 Considerations Before Making Sustainable Beauty Swaps

 Many sustainable beauty swaps can reduce the impact of your beauty routine.
-It can be tempting to try to make all of these changes at once.
-Having a passion or sudden interest in making sustainable swaps in your beauty routine is a wonderful feeling, but there are definite considerations to keep in mind before making any transitions:
+It feels tempting to try to make all of these changes at once.
+Having a passion or sudden interest in making sustainable swaps in your beauty routine is a wonderful feeling.
+However, there are definite considerations to keep in mind before making any transitions:

 Takeaways on Making Sustainable Beauty Swaps